SGuissa/web_vybra/discography/README.md

-list of Albums and EP
+These are some of the Albums and EP(extended play). some are future projects and some has been done and available online for listening on streaming platforms